MicrosoftDocs/azure-devops-docs/docs/report/widget-catalog.md

 Enables you to add work items from the dashboard.
 You [use work items to plan and track work](../work/backlogs/add-work-items.md).  <br/><br/>

-Work items that you add using this widget are automatically scoped to the team's default area path and the team's current sprint (TFS) or the default iteration (Team Services).
+Work items that you add using this widget are automatically scoped to the team's default area path and the team's current sprint (TFS) or the default iteration (VSTS).
 To change team defaults, see [Set team defaults](../work/scale/set-team-defaults.md).

 ----